 Independent I (dominating D) set of size k.
-Given a graph, are there k nodes such that no two are joined by an edge (all nodes not in the set have a neighbor in the set)?
+Given a graph, are there k nodes such that no two are joined by an edge (all k is a constant nodes not in the set have a neighbor in the set)?